Laura Appleton, LMHC (she/her)

 Inclusivity

-I am committed to providing an inclusive, affirming space for clients of all identities, including LGBTQIA2S+ individuals and those from diverse cultural and racial backgrounds.
+I am committed to providing an inclusive, affirming space for people of all identities, including LGBTQIA2S+ individuals and those from diverse cultural, racial, and spiritual backgrounds.
+This work is grounded in respect, curiosity, and an awareness of how larger systems and lived experiences shape mental health.